-At the secondary level, the focus shifts from working on skills emphasizing loco-motor and object control skills to putting these skills to work with an emphasis on life-long recreation, leisure and fitness activities both at school and in the community.
-Activities like bocce ball, shuffleboard, and corn toss that can be played with one other person and may be encountered at a family gathering are emphasized.
+At the secondary level, the focus shifts from working on skills emphasizing loco-motor and object control skills to put these skills to work with an emphasis on life-long recreation, leisure, and fitness activities both at school and in the community.
+Activities like bocce ball, shuffleboard, and corn toss that can be played with one other person and maybe encountered at a family gathering are emphasized.
 We encourage the use of our school fitness labs to keep students fit and we encourage participation in Special Olympics with the Northwest Superstars.
-Because we want our students to be active outside of school, we introduce them to local opportunities like bowling, ice skating and ice sledding (for students in wheelchairs), horseback riding (equine therapy), miniature golf, and adapted kayaking.
+Because we want our students to be active outside of school, we introduce them to local opportunities like bowling, ice skating, and ice sledding (for students in wheelchairs), horseback riding (equine therapy), miniature golf, and adapted kayaking.

 Learn More about Adapted Physical Education The Individuals with Disabilities Act, (PL 108-446) is a federal law, with state agency oversight, created to support the provision of public education for all children.
 It ensures services to children with disabilities and governs the manner in which states and public agencies provide services to eligible children.